20055662/Car-Park-System/carpark-prj-guide.md

 >Q. Which class is responsible for the number of available bays (and why)?
 >
+car_park class is responsible for the number of available bays, because,available bays are a type of status of car park.
 >Q. Which class is responsible for the current temperature (and why)?
 >
+display class is responsible for the temperature, because that's one of the information will be present in the display.
 >Q. Which class is responsible for the time (and why)?
 >
+display class is responsible for the time, because that's one of the information wil be present in the display.

 --------

 ##### Detour: implement available bays